 • Chocolate/Sprinkles: Optional ingredients for an extra sweet treat!

 • Almond flour: You may be wondering if there is a substitution for almond flour in this recipe, but unfortunately, it will not work with another type of flour.
 Almond flour has a different composition than other types of flour and contains natural oils that add moisture to the cookies.
-If you are looking for some cookies that are not almond flour-based, you can take a look at these other cookie recipes!
+If you are looking for some cookies that are not almond flour-based, you can try these cinnamon apple oatmeal cookies or these banana coconut cookies instead!

 • Maple Syrup: The maple syrup may be replaced with honey (if you are serving these cookies to little ones over the age of 1).